Introduction

 How to add access control

-The most common approach is simple: tag each chunk with who’s allowed to see it, then filter the results based on who’s asking.
+Tag each chunk with who’s allowed to see it, then filter based on who’s asking.

 # When you index a chunk, save who can access it